This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 This is an excellent base for exploring the beautiful North Norfolk coast with extensive beaches, seal watching trips from nearby Blakeney Quay and numerous pretty countryside villages and market towns to discover.
 We have several properties to visit within easy reach of Sheringham, many also offering activities and events throughout the year.
 For inspiration click on the ‘Nearby’ tab above.

 Heating: Oil central heating included.

 Garden: There is a small grassed area for sitting outside.

 Accessibility: The bedroom and bathroom are on the ground floor but the cottage may not be suitable for all wheelchair users.

 Utilities/Electricals: The washing machine and tumble dryer are in a communal laundry that is located on the ground floor of the barns.
-A dishwasher was added to 2 Cart Lodge Barn from 1 December 2013.

 Please note: Located on a working farm, noise may be heard.

 Offers: Holiday Cottage guests have free entry to a selection of local National Trust properties during their stay (listings in cottage welcome folder).